2020 CONCACAF Champions League final

 The 2020 CONCACAF Champions League final was the final match of the 2020 CONCACAF Champions League, the 12th edition of the CONCACAF Champions League under its current name, and overall the 55th edition of the premier association football club competition organized by CONCACAF, the regional governing body of North America, Central America and the Caribbean.

 Due to the COVID-19 pandemic, the final was switched from a two-legged series at the finalists home grounds to a single match at the predetermined neutral venue, making it the first final since the 2002 CONCACAF Champions' Cup to be contested over a single leg.
 The match, originally scheduled for April 28–30, 2020 for the first leg and May 5–7, 2020 for the second leg, was postponed to December 22, 2020.
 The match was played at Exploria Stadium in Orlando, Florida, United States, between Tigres UANL and Los Angeles FC.

-UANL won their first CONCACAF Champions League title and qualified for the 2020 FIFA Club World Cup in Qatar.
+Tigres UANL won their first CONCACAF Champions League title and qualified for the 2020 FIFA Club World Cup in Qatar.